szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 2190:** Make Poison Weapon improve couple of times more every 4 levels (level 17, and 21)

 This makes Poison Weapon more powerful and reliable at high levels.
 At level 17, the save penalty improves to -3, lasts for 27 seconds, and the immediate poison damage increases to 8.
 At level 21, the save penalty improves to -4, lasts for 30 seconds, and the immediate poison damage increases to 10.

+**Component 2200:** Allow Blackguards to perform backstabs as if they had a 2x backstab multiplier

+Self explanatory.
+It depends on the spell granting negative plane protection.

+Additionally, it allows a certain Blackguard in SoD to perform backstabs if the conditions are met, even if a component in this mod is reducing the backstab damage to their weapon.

+**Component 2210:** Light proficiency overhaul

+This tiny overhaul simply addresses something that has bothered me forever about proficiency progression: no benefit other than lack of penalty with one proficiency point, and a weird jump in THAC0 from 2 proficiency points to 3.
+Therefore:

+- 1 proficiency point: +1 THAC0 and Damage
+- 2 proficiency points: +2 THAC0 and Damage
+- The rest is the same as in vanilla.

 </details>